An Introduction to Long and Short Vol in Options Trading

 | Primary Greek (Vega) | Positive (+): May profit if Implied Volatility (IV) rises. | Negative (-): May profit if Implied Volatility (IV) falls (Vol Crush). |

-| Time Decay (Theta) | Negative (-): May result in time decay losses the stock stays still. | Positive (+): May benefit from time decay through time decay. |
+| Time Decay (Theta) | Negative (-): May result in time decay losses if the stock stays still. | Positive (+): May benefit from time decay. |

 | Gamma (Price Speed) | Positive (+): Returns may increase as the stock moves further into the money. | Negative (-): Risk exposure may increase as the stock moves against your strikes. |